jacobbroughton/eCommerce-WebApp/PLAN.md

 - Add dark mode (context).
 - Consider utilizing cookies for temporary buyers accounts, or something else.
 - Add menu/options on rightclick of mouse (ex.
 Spotify).
-- Change all instances of statusUrl so it includes '/api' from context.
 - Add basic "Report Listing" functionality.
 - Add "similar" section for each listing, maybe 3 or 4..
 - Add admin panel.